-Actors and Comics: Woody Allen, Diane Keaton, Meryl Streep, Victoria Jackson, (the late, great) Gilda Radner, Christopher Lloyd, Charles Grodin, Mary Steenburgen, Rita Rudner, Marlee Matlin, Jodie Foster, Wayne Brady, Nancy Pimental, Cynthia Stevenson, Tracy Nelson (the actress, not the blues singer), Lori Singer (who [her surname notwithstanding] is also not a singer but accomplishes the remarkable superfecta of supermodel, award-winning actress, concert cellist, and native Texan!)
+Actors and Comics: Woody Allen, Diane Keaton, Meryl Streep, Victoria Jackson, Gilda Radner, Christopher Lloyd, Charles Grodin, Mary Steenburgen, Rita Rudner, Marlee Matlin, Jodie Foster, Wayne Brady, Nancy Pimental, Cynthia Stevenson, Tracy Nelson (the actress, not the blues singer), Lori Singer (who [her surname notwithstanding] is also not a singer but achieves the remarkable superfecta of supermodel, award-winning actress, concert cellist, and native Texan!)

-Classical Musicians: Gil Shaham (violin), Orli Shaham (piano), Corey Cerovsek (violin), Leila Josefowicz (violin), Salvatore Accardo (violin), Sylvia McNair (soprano), Elisabeth Schwarzkopf (soprano), Gwen Hoebig (violin)
+Classical Musicians: Gil Shaham (violin), Orli Shaham (piano), Corey Cerovsek (violin), Leila Josefowicz (violin), Salvatore Accardo (violin), Sylvia McNair (soprano), Elisabeth Schwarzkopf (soprano), Gigi Mitchell-Velasco (mezzo-soprano), Gwen Hoebig (violin), Nancy Zhou (violin)